 Wow.
 Paint your bedroom white.
 How groundbreaking.
 But seriously, an all white bedroom looks clean, crisp and it's never going to date.
 Pick a really bright white (something like Dulux's White Cottonis a gorgeous bedroom paint) and go to town – paint the ceiling, the woodwork, the walls – to create a (surprisingly) striking look.
 Add colour and pattern with your bedroom accessories and bedlinen.

-Check out more ideas that prove white can be an interesting colour choice in these white bedroom design ideas.
+Check out more ideas that prove white can be an interesting colour choice in these white bedroom ideas.

 15. Paint a DIY headboard